AlexWendland/public-note/OMSCS/CS7641/Week 10 - Feature transformation.md

 Feature transformation is the problem of pre-processing a set of features to create a new (smaller/compact) feature set, while retaining as much information as possible.
 It is a map $p: \mathbb{F}^N \rightarrow \mathbb{F}^M$ where you usually want $M < N$.

 In this course we will focus on linear feature transformation where $p$ is a [[Linear map|linear map]].

+>[!note]
+>Feature selection is a special case of feature transformation